United States Regiments & Batteries > Pennsylvania > 4th Pennsylvania Infantry Regiment

 1861

-April 20 Organized at Harrisburg for three months service under Colonel John F. Hartranft, Lieutenant Colonel Edward Schall and Major Edwin Schall
+April 20 The 4th Pennsylvania Infantry Regiment organized at Harrisburg for three months Federal service under the command of Colonel John F. Hartranft, Lieutenant Colonel Edward Schall and Major Edwin Schall

 April 21 Moved by rail to Philadelphia